 Phase one began in November 2018 with the removal of approximately 130 feet of the western tip of DNSI.
 Five acres (5,000 cubic yards) of the dredge material was placed in the middle of DNSI to enhance nesting habitat for shorebirds.
 The remaining material (39,800 cubic yards) was deposited on the eastern end of DNSI for beach nourishment and bird habitat.

-Fall 2019, phase two, will see the removal of an additional 130 feet at the western tip of DNSI.
-Again, some material will be placed in the middle of the island for habitat enhancement with a larger amount added to the eastern end for habitat and beach nourishment.
-In phase three, to be completed in 2021, we will remove an additional 130+/- feet from the west end and “back pass” that material to the east end.
+Fall 2019, phase two, saw the removal of an additional 130 feet at the western tip of DNSI.
+Again, some material was placed in the middle of the island for habitat enhancement with a larger amount added to the eastern end for habitat and beach nourishment.
+In phase three, which was completed by 2021, removed an additional 130+/- feet from the west end and “back passed” that material to the east end.